bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

   mouse to complete the action.
 To move multiple vertices select them and hold SHIFT key while dragging one of them.

+* Hide vertices: Double tap anywhere on any blank region of the plot to hide vertices and toggle the other editing mode.

 2. While no line or polygon is selected the lines and polygons as a whole may be selected, dragged and deleted: